hyorkim11/design_projects/README.md

     * **Register** _(Onboarding/registration interfaces of the application)_

 ## Freelance Projects
+**Please Note** _I do not own the rights to distribute the following projects.
+The respective clients own these rights, please get in contact with them privately prior to re-distribution._
   * **Mind the Moment** _(An Android project served to Dr. Noelle Leonard of New York University for alcohol behavioral research)_ [repo link](https://github.com/hyorkim11/empaticae4)
   * **CPU_Temp** _(An Android project served to Dr. Taesam Kim of Northern Illinois University for device-specific thermal readings)_ [repo link](https://github.com/hyorkim11/Cpu_temp)